-- 1. MEMBER PURPOSE (a.k.a., job purpose) State the purpose of the member's participation on the team/ group: - A. The team members purpose is to operate as a coordinator of the top-level project systems.
-The team member will coordinate information and decisions about projects and resources. - B. The primary function of a project coordinator is to make sure projects meet objectives under given conditions (e.g., value and environmental conditions). - 2.
-MEMBER ROLE OBJECTIVE (a.k.a., tasking goal, position objective) State the primary objective of the team member: - A. To complete project coordination objectives by means of [global] project coordination. - B. Provide control support to society as a project. - 3.
-ACCOUNTABILITIES (a.k.a., high-level accountabilities, duties) State the taskable items that the member is accountable and responsible for: - A. High-level objectives (high-level goals): - 1.
-Coordination of contributors: - i.
-Enrolling (and onboarding). - ii.
-De-enrolling (and offboarding) - 2.
-Coordination of projects: - i.
-Tasking. - 1.
-Identifying tasks. - 1.
-Identify available team members for tasks. - 2.
-Assign accountable team members for available tasks. - 3.
-Complete necessary actions to coordinate information and resources for task completion.
+1. MEMBER PURPOSE (a.k.a., job purpose) - State the purpose of the member's participation on the team/ group:

+The team members purpose is to operate as a coordinator of the top-level project systems.
+The team member will coordinate information and decisions about projects and resources.

+- The primary function of a project coordinator is to make sure projects meet objectives under given conditions (e.g., value and environmental conditions). - 2.
+MEMBER ROLE OBJECTIVE (a.k.a., tasking goal, position objective) State the primary objective of the team member: - A. To complete project coordination objectives by means of [global] project coordination. - Provide control support to society as a project. - 3.
+ACCOUNTABILITIES (a.k.a., high-level accountabilities, duties) State the taskable items that the member is accountable and responsible for:

+- 1. Coordination of contributors:

 - i.
+Enrolling (and onboarding).

+- De-enrolling (and offboarding)

+- 2. Coordination of projects:

+- i.
+Tasking.

+- 1. Identifying tasks.

+- 2. Identify available team members for tasks.

+- 3. Assign accountable team members for available tasks.

+- 4. Complete necessary actions to coordinate information and resources

+for task completion.

+- ii.
 Scheduling.

 - 1. Preparation of the project schedule.

 - 2. Designing and controlling the project schedule.

 - 3. Ensuring deadlines are met.

-- ii.
-Organizing.
+- · Organizing.

-- 1. Organising and attending public meetings.
+- 4. Organising and attending public meetings.

-- 2. Organising and attending project coordination team meetings
+- 5. Organising and attending project coordination team meetings

-- iii.
-Controlling
+- Controlling

-- 1. Record-keeping.
+- 6. Record-keeping.

-- 2. Monitoring progress.
+- 7. Monitoring progress.

-- 3. Reporting project progress.
+- 8. Reporting project progress.

-- 4. Tracing project-related data.
+- 9. Tracing project-related data.

-- 5. Controlling documentation (documentation control).
+- 10. Controlling documentation (documentation control).

-- iv.
-Meeting
+- Meeting

-- 1. Meet with team members.
+- 11. Meet with team members.

-- 2. Accept work from team members.
+- 12. Accept work from team members.

-- v.
-Integrating
+- Integrating

-- 1. Integrate work of team members.
+- 13. Integrate work of team members.

 - 3. Coordination of execution of project lists.

 - i.
 Develop project lists.

-- i.
+- ii.
 Execute project lists.

-- ii.
-Track project lists.
+- · Track project lists.

-- iii.
-Account for risks associated with project.
+- Account for risks associated with project.

-- 4. Update accountable team members on changes to the project.
+- Update accountable team members on changes to the project.

-B. High-level Objectives (goals):
+· High-level Objectives (goals):

-- 1. Coordinate an improved societal system. - 2.
-Coordinate an increasingly accurate and transparent model of the real world developed by working groups. - 3.
-Coordinate socio-technical systems that account for the real world and produce improved human fulfillment.
+- 4. Coordinate an improved societal system. - Coordinate an increasingly accurate and transparent model of the real world developed by working groups. - Coordinate socio-technical systems that account for the real world and produce improved human fulfillment.

-C. High-level Tasks (actions/activities):
+· High-level Tasks (actions/activities):

-- 1. Societal contribution coordination tasks.
+- 5. Societal contribution coordination tasks.

-- 2. Societal project coordination tasks.
+- 6. Societal project coordination tasks.

-- 3. Societal project planning tasks.
+- 7. Societal project planning tasks.

 - i.
 Standards planning tasks.

-- ii.
-Habitat planning tasks.
+- · Habitat planning tasks.

-- iii.
-Transition planning tasks.
+- · Transition planning tasks.

-- 4. Societal project execution tasks.
+- 8. Societal project execution tasks.

-- 5. Societal integration approval tasks.
+- 9. Societal integration approval tasks.

-- 6. Societal evaluation tasks.
+- 10. Societal evaluation tasks.

-- D. High-level Conditions (value conditions that qualify decisions; DOES NOT CHANGE):
+High-level Conditions (value conditions that qualify decisions; DOES NOT CHANGE):

-- 1. Transparency.
+- 11. Transparency.

-- 2. Accountability.
+- 12. Accountability.

-- 3. Protocol (and safety).
+- 13. Protocol (and safety).

-- 4. Follow the value system as specified in the Societal System standard. - 4.
-QUALIFICATIONS (a.k.a., knowledge and skills) State the qualifications that the member must have to complete the work required by the working group:
+- 14. Follow the value system as specified in the

+Societal System standard.

+4. QUALIFICATIONS (a.k.a., knowledge and skills) - State the qualifications that the member must have to complete the work required by the working group:

 - 1. A societal-level projects coordinator must have an understanding (and thus, have read) the whole societal system standard.
 A societal projects coordinator will likely have contributed significantly to the project.
-Subsocietal project coordinators simply need to know the coordination protocol. - 2.
-Project coordination and planning concepts (terminology) and knowledge. - 3.
+Subsocietal project coordinators simply need to know the coordination protocol. - Project coordination and planning concepts (terminology) and knowledge. - 2.
 Understanding of project coordination procedures.